v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/auditing-troubleshooting-scenarios.md

 **File, folder, or site** - Leave this field blank.

-In the search results, the IP address for each activity is displayed in the **IP address** column.
+After you run the search, the IP address for each activity is displayed in the **IP address** column in the search results.
 Click the record in the search results to view more detailed information on the flyout page.

 ## Determining if email forwarding has been set up for a user